-Violin and Viola Bootcamp is a rigorous, supportive program for intermediate and advanced upper string students focused on building a healthy technical foundation.
-Led by Academy string faculty and guest artists, the week includes private lessons, supervised daily practice, fundamentals and scales classes, workshops on practice techniques and audition strategies, and masterclasses.
-Students ages 10-18 are grouped according to age and playing level.
-A final performance completes the program.
+Violin Bootcamp is a rigorous program for intermediate and advanced violinists focused on building a healthy technical foundation.
+Academy faculty and guest artists create a supportive, growth-focused environment for students as they examine the intricacies of violin technique.
+The week includes private lessons, supervised daily practice, classes on fundamentals, scales, and etudes, masterclasses, and workshops on practice techniques and audition strategies.
+The week culminates in a solo presentation demonstrating progress and growth made during the camp.

 IMPORTANT: SEE AUDITION REQUIREMENTS BELOW!

 Younger violin students who may not be ready for bootcamp might try the Mason Youth Violin Camp for ages 6-12.
 Students are encouraged to apply for both Violin Bootcamp and the Violin Bootcamp: Performance Intensive.